 Early Signs of a Female Plant

 If you see little hairs on the node instead of pollen sacs, you have a female plant.
 Instead of those small round balls, you’ll see what are called “bracts.”
 The bracts will have wispy little white hairs.
-These hairs are sometimes the only way to tell the gender of your plant before flowering.
+These hairs are sometimes the only way to tell the sex of your plant before flowering.

 Focus on the pre-flowers that develop on the main stem and at the tips of branches.
 When you notice the calyx is raised, it’s most likely male.
 Conversely, if the calyx isn’t raised, it’s most likely female.
 It can be hard to notice the difference in the beginning.
 If you’re a novice grower, be patient with yourself — it’ll get easier over time.